 b.
 Provide for proper care of materials, equipment and funds of the Association; for the payment of legitimate expenses; for the annual auditing of all books of account, and for establishment of a single bank account for Association affairs.

-c.
-Establish an annual plan to fulfill the purpose and functions of the Association.

 Serve on committees as appointed by the Chairperson.